 As occupational therapists, we are taught to analyze every task and creatively target a variety of skills with the simplest tools.
 Therefore, when planning (especially for virtual therapy sessions) and looking for some new creative ways to engage the children I treat, I turned ...

-Pairing is an important process that is used by therapists at the Sunshine Center in order to build rapport.
+Pairing is an important part of the Sunshine Center philosophy and is used by our therapists in order to build rapport.
 Read on to learn some pairing pointers, including why we use it and how you can implement it at home.

 Instructional control is another important method used in various therapies at Sunshine Center.
 During and after pairing, your child’s therapist will work to establish instructional control—but what does that mean?
 Instructional control can sound somewhat intimidating, but what ...